 or the paper in JAMA Neurology

 • In February 2017, results were published from a multi-center, 5-year trial called the HALT MS Study.
 It tested HSCT in 24 people with MS and active relapsing-remitting disease that was not controlled by disease-modifying medications.
 Results suggest that after five years, 69.2% of participants experienced no new disease activity after the procedure and did not need disease-modifying therapies to control their disease.
 All participants experienced severe and/or life threatening adverse events.
 Most of these occurred within the first 30 days after transplant and were related to low white blood cell counts and infections.
-This trial, which was funded by the National Institutes of Health, is an important addition to research needed to determine whether this approach to stem cell transplantation is safe and effective in people with MS. A larger, phase 3 trial is in planning stages.
+This trial, which was funded by the National Institutes of Health, is an important addition to research needed to determine whether this approach to stem cell transplantation is safe and effective in people with MS. A larger, phase 3 study is in the process of launching (see"Ongoing Research in HSCT" above).
 Read a summary of the results

 or the paper in Neurology